irregular-rhomboid/irregular-rhomboid.github.io/_posts/2024-07-12-do-you-believe-in-real-numbers.md

 >
 > --- L. Kronecker

-In order to make $\pi$, we first have to invent the universe, which in our case means the basic language from which everything is built up.
+In order to make $\pi$ from scratch, we first have to invent the universe, which in our case means the basic language from which everything is built up.
 Namely, [*Peano arithmetic*](https://en.wikipedia.org/wiki/Peano_axioms), which is the canonical formalization of the natural numbers.
 The rules of Peano arithmetic are essentially expressed in four axioms:

 1. $0$ is a natural number.
 2. If $n$ is a natural number, then its *successor* $S(n)$ (morally, '$n+1$') is a natural number.